dotcomputercraft/poc-azure-architecture-for-webhooks/README.md

 handler = Mangum(app)
 ```

+This will allow FastAPI to work in a serverless environment using Mangum.

 ## Step 2.a: Azure Service Bus vs. Kafka

 You can use Azure Service Bus as an alternative to Kafka if you prefer a fully managed solution by Azure.
 Azure Service Bus provides reliable messaging capabilities, integrated with other Azure services.
 It’s advantageous if you are building event-driven architectures and need transactional processing with better security and support.